-Engineering students attend Carthage for three years and, upon successful completion of the required courses listed below with certain GPA conditions, are admitted to a partnering engineering school for completion of the final four to five semesters of what is typically a five-year program.
+Engineering students attend Carthage for three years and, upon successful completion of the required courses listed below with certain GPA conditions, are assured admission to a partnering engineering school for completion of the final four to five semesters of what is typically a five-year program.

 Upon graduation from the engineering school, students receive the Bachelor of Arts (B.A.) degree from Carthage and the Bachelor of Science in Engineering (B.S.E.) degree from the engineering school.
 The partnering engineering school is Case Western Reserve University: Case School of Engineering.